Xantios/OpenVPN/README.md

 It also generates a client config witch automatically inputs your server IP (Thanks @xantios for this addon!)

+Also, you have to ajust a line in server.conf to suit your own internal ip range.
+Server.conf is located in the files folder in the root of the vpn server. adjust this line: `push "route 10.10.10.0 255.255.255.0"`

 # How to use!

 Just type "./openvpn.sh" in the folder where README.md is located.